numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 bitwise operators, and 2x as often as ``//``.
 This is true even though the stdlib, which contains a fair amount of integer arithmetic and no matrix operations, makes up more than 80% of the combined code base.
-(In an interesting coincidence, the numeric libraries make up approximately the same proportion of the 'combined' codebase as numeric tutorials make up of PyCon 2014's tutorial schedule.)

-While it's impossible to know for certain, from this data it seems plausible that on net across all Python code currently being written, matrix multiplication is used more often than ``//`` or other integer operations.
+By coincidence, the numeric libraries make up approximately the same proportion of the 'combined' codebase as numeric tutorials make up of PyCon 2014's tutorial schedule, which suggests that the 'combined' column may not be *wildly* unrepresentative of new Python code in general.
+While it's impossible to know for certain, from this data it seems plausible that on net across all Python code currently being written, matrix multiplication is used more often than ``//`` and the bitwise operations.

 But isn't it weird to add an operator with no stdlib uses?